Australia in 50 plays

 After a tender process, Council named Tonkin Zulaikha Greer as architects of the $10.5M project.

-The DA for the MST being considered now is exciting, it looks to the future and
+The DA for the MST has been passed, it looks to the future and

 perfectly reflects the character of Ku-ring-gai with its huge